lotusnprod/lotus-manuscript/manuscript.md

 Both queries were inspired by recent literature review works [@doi:10.1016/j.micres.2021.126708; @doi:10.1016/j.phytochem.2021.113011].
 The first work describes compounds found in Actinobacteria, with a biological focus on compounds with reported bioactivity.
 The second one describes compounds found in *Aspergillus* spp., with a chemical focus on terpenoids.
 In both cases, in seconds, the queries allow retrieving a table similar to the ones in the mentioned literature reviews.
+While these queries are not a direct substitute for manual literature review, they do allow researchers to quickly begin such a review process with a very strong body of relevant references.

 To obtain more granular results, certain types of queries that are customary in existing molecular electronic resources, such as structure or similarity searches, are not directly available in Wikidata as SPARQL does not natively support a simple integration of such queries.
 To address this issue, Galgonek et al. developed an in-house SPARQL engine that allows utilization of Sachem, a high-performance chemical DB cartridge for PostgreSQL for fingerprint-guided substructure and similarity search [@doi:10/gdn52j].